How the IMW is addressing UN sustainable development goals

 Read about the 17 different SDGs here

-At Winyama, we are committed to addressing the UN’s SDGs through our delivery of the Indigenous Mapping Workshop Australia (IMW) and the recently launched, IMW Australia - On Demand
+At Winyama, we are committed to addressing the UN’s SDGs through our delivery of the Indigenous Mapping Workshop Australia (IMW) and the recently launched, IMW Australia - On Demand.

 The IMW is an initiative that empowers Australia’s Indigenous people and enhances digital training and capacity in Indigenous communities.
 Through Indigenous-led training, empowerment and community building, the IMW addresses many of the overlapping SDGs.